khurtado/vc3-mkdocs/docs/userguide/vc3-user-guide.md

 ## Launching a Virtual Cluster

-Now that you have created a Project and associated at least one allocation to it, you are ready to create and launch your clusters.
+Now that you have created a Project and associated at least one allocation to it, you are ready to create and launch your cluster.

+Click on the "New Virtual Cluster" button to start creating your new cluster.

 ![step9](../img/12_vc_list.png)

+You can then select the cluster template, environment (optional), project and allocation.
+Every user in your project will be able to log in to your virtual cluster submit node.

 ![step9a](../img/13_vc_create.png)

+After you have created your new virtual cluster, you will se in the list (as shown below), with the current state.
+You can click on the "Virtual Cluster States" information menu to see a diagram with the meaning of each state.

 ![step9b](../img/14_vc_ready.png)